Ranjith54321/Data-Structures/Advanced-trees/AVL-tree/readme.md

 		       		     50   here searching 50 it takes O(h)

 		    but in AVL we can achive O(logh) for all the elements even in worst case
+ ### Balance Factor
+	--> Balance factor of a node in an AVL tree is the difference between the height of the left subtree and that of the right subtree of that node.
+	--> Balance Factor = (Height of Left Subtree - Height of Right Subtree) or (Height of Right Subtree - Height of Left Subtree)
+	--> The self balancing property of an avl tree is maintained by the balance factor.
+	--> The value of balance factor should always be -1, 0 or +1.

   ## Rotation's in AVL tree